elizabethbartusiak/lostfound/README.md

 <p><img width="589" alt="screen shot 2018-12-12 at 5 17 24 pm" src="https://user-images.githubusercontent.com/22549537/49902399-d37f7b80-fe31-11e8-91a0-d47c20c8324c.png"></p>

 We built this app using [Android Studio](https://developer.android.com/studio/).
 The front-end and UI was designed using XML.
 The app lifecycle and activities were coded in Java.
-On the backend, we used [Firebase](https://firebase.google.com/) to host our database and the [Android java.sql](https://developer.android.com/reference/java/sql/package-summary) API for the interactions between our app and the database.
+On the backend, we used [Firebase](https://firebase.google.com/) to host our database and the Firebase API for the interactions between our app and the database.

 ### Data Structure
 Our data is structured in the form of a JSON tree: